Special Forces Group (Belgium): Basic training

 The tactical phase consists of realistic exercises in which all aspects of possible missions are confronted.
 During this phase, candidates are exposed to severe mental and physical stress.
 This period is considered the actual stage or Q-course.
 The future operator learns to work behind enemy lines while being pursued by an opposing force (OPFOR).
-This phase emphasizes team dynamics, therefore all candidate are evaluated in each function within the team.
+This phase emphasizes team dynamics; all candidates are evaluated in each function within the team.